 Wall Hung Toilets

 Featuring sleek, minimalist designs, wall hung toilets are a space saver’s dream and, depending on your budget, may offer just enough benefits to justify their high cost.
 Unlike more common toilets, the wall hung frame means there’s no visible cistern to take up precious square footage, especially in smaller bathrooms.
 Instead, the plumbing is hidden behind the wall.
 In order to install this design to replace an existing toilet, however, the wall needs to be opened and taken down to the studs, while the tile where the old toilet stood will need to be patched.
 But in new builds or for those looking to do a full renovation, a floating toilet is highly customizable and can be installed to your specifications fairly easily.
 The wall-hung pan, for example, can be installed at the height of your choosing.
 Because the toilet doesn’t actually come in contact with the floor, this also means cleaning is easy, allowing mops and brooms to reach all areas of the floor.
 In essence, wall hung toilets offer a certain elegance that can make your modern bathroom a room you'll want to show off.
+Many premium brands such as Vitra, Ideal Standard, and RAK Ceramics have stunning collections to choose from when upgrading your bathroom.

 Close Coupled Toilets

 Like its name suggests, a close coupled toilet features the close coupling of the toilet pan and the cistern.
 Even if you’re unfamiliar with the name, chances are you’ve used one yourself, as it’s the most common toilet available and has been for over a century.
 What exactly makes it such an enduring model?
 Close-coupled toilets are both cheap and easy to install and the immediate access to the plumbing components makes it easy to repair and maintain.
 Because of their popularity, parts are also very easy to come by and small replacements can likely be done without the aid of a plumber.
 Aesthetically, most close-coupled designs are bulky and take up space in small bathrooms but convenience and their low cost have made the trade-off well worth it.
-In medium to large-sized bathrooms, however, close coupled toilets fit well and offer the same functionality as most other classic designs.
+In the medium to large-sized bathrooms, however, close coupled toilets fit well and offer the same functionality as most other classic designs.

 Another perk of the close-coupled toilet is that most buildings are already fitted to install them.
 From homes to office buildings and restaurants, should the toilet break or need replacement, odds are a standard close-coupled toilet can be installed with no issue in just a short amount of time at a relatively low cost.
 While other designs may make for a more sophisticated bathroom, the reliability and universality of close coupled toilets have made them a staple of the western world.